 The textbook for our NADA course

 Helsel, D.R.
-(2012) Statistics for censored environmental data using Minitab and R (2nd edition).
-Wiley.
+(2012) Statistics for censored environmental data using Minitab and R (2nd edition), is written by the instructor.

 "Excellent Resource" -- Jill Lundell

 "Sensible advice...I recently incorporated many of the concepts from this book into regulatory requirements for coastal water quality standards" -- Steve Saiz

 "This book fills a huge gap by providing proper statistical methods from the fields of medical and industrial research to the analysis of censored environmental data. ...
 I have found the information to be extremely helpful in my work as an in-house environmental consultant working for a large manufacturing company." -- Saul Furstein